Agreement Cover

 What if we are not married and have children?

-Marriage does not affect your ability to work together to establish a plan for your children.
+Married or not, that does not affect your ability to work together to establish a plan for your children.

 What if we have an idea of a schedule for our children but need help?